 FABBS member societies will seek nominations from its membership for the award.
 Drawing upon its expertise, each member society is asked to review the nominations (including self-nominations) and forward the information regarding the top candidate (see submission form) to the FABBS Foundation.
-The information is to be sent to the FABBS Foundation President and staff on or before the Thanksgiving holiday of each year.
+The information is to be sent to FABBS Foundation by October 31 each year.
 The award will be presented in the following calendar year.

 The FABBS Foundation Board will review the submissions at its annual FABBS Foundation board meeting in December and will consider opportunities for public dissemination of the research on which the awards are based.
 Dissemination ideas will be discussed.

 ANNOUNCEMENT OF AWARD WITHIN MEMBER SOCIETIES